wangyayaya/PhyloForge/README.md

 └── 08_result
 ```

-### 2.2 Using Organellar Whole Genome Sequences
+### 2.2 Based on Organelle Whole Genome Sequences

 #### 1. Required Files

-This software requires users to provide the whole genome sequences of organellar genes for the species in the species tree.
-It is recommended to name the whole genome sequence files as genus_species.fa (fas/fasta), and the species tree will use genus_species as the species name.
+This software requires users to provide organelle whole genome sequences of species for the construction of the species tree.
+It is recommended to name the species whole genome sequence files as genus_species.fa(fas/fasta), and the final result will represent the species name as genus_species.

 #### 2. Explanation of Running Parameters Configuration

 ```
-Copy Code[whole_genome_opt]
+[whole_genome_opt]
 in_path = whole_genome_data
 out_path = w_out
 thread = 10
-aln_software = mafft/muscle/clustalw # clustalw is slower when dealing with larger sequences, not recommended tree_software = raxml
+aln_software = mafft/muscle/clustalw #When the sequence is large, clustalw may be slower, so it is not recommended to use it tree_software = raxml
 ```

-After completing the configuration, run the command: phyloforge -w run.config to build a phylogenetic tree based on organellar whole genome sequences.
+After completing the configuration, run the command: `phyloforge -w run.config` to construct the phylogenetic tree based on organelle whole genome sequences.

 #### 3. Explanation of Result Files

 ```
 out/
 ├── 01_sequence_format
 │   └── seq.fa
 ├── 02_aln
 │   ├── 01_aln
 │   │   └── seq.aln
 │   └── 02_trim
 │       └── seq.trim
 ├── 03_tree
 │   ├── RAxML_bestTree.WholeGenome
 │   ├── RAxML_bipartitionsBranchLabels.WholeGenome
 │   ├── RAxML_bipartitions.WholeGenome
 │   ├── RAxML_bootstrap.WholeGenome
 │   └── RAxML_info.WholeGenome
 └── 04_result
     ├── WholeGenome_RAxML_bipartitionsBranchLabels.nwk
     └── WholeGenome_RAxML_bipartitions.nwk
 ```

-## 3. Constructing Phylogenetic Trees Based on SNP Sites
+## 3. Building Phylogenetic Trees Based on SNP Sites

 ### 1. Required Files

-VCF format SNP site file:
+VCF-formatted SNP site files:

 ```
 #CHROM	POS	ID	REF	ALT	QUAL	FILTER	INFO	FORMAT	AS1-1A	AS2-1-1A	AS2-2B	AS2-3A	AS2-4-1A      BPD-1A	BSQT1-1A	Burma-1A	CADW-1A	DBZ1-1A	DHQT1-1A	DLD-1A	DPQT1-1A	DZD1-1A	FHD-1A	FHSX-1A	FY3-1AFZ2-1A	GDD-1A	GDGT1-1A	GXHXX-1A	HNHD-1A	HTD-1A	JPD-1A	LBD-1A	LCDH-1A	LJ43-1A	LK-1A	LSKC-1A	LXZSD-1A      MBD-1A	MDD-1A	ME-A-1A	MLD-1A	NCD-1A	ND-1A	PNX-1A	QGZ-1A	QXQL-1A	RHD1-1A	RHYY-1A	SB1SD-B	SCTXZ-1A	SCZ-1A	SJDY-1SL-1A	SZC-1A	TLH-1A	V-D1-1A	V-Z1-1A	Vietnam1-1A	Vietnam2-1A	WC-1A	WCD-1A	XQC-1A	YWH-1A	ZDYC-1A	ZSLD1-1A      hainan1-1A	hainan2-1A